Current Construction Site: The old moon lake building had been demolished.

 Dear Noble Friends in the Practice,

-I am writing today to share an update about our beloved practice center.
 As you know, Blue Cliff Monastery is located in a beautiful mountainous area two hours north of New York City.
 Originally built as a resort in the 1960s, the property was purchased and converted into a practice center in the Plum Village tradition in 2007.
 Today, it welcomes thousands of practitioners a year for whom it has become a spiritual home.
 But even with the work we have done over the years, some of the original buildings and the infrastructure are now in poor condition.

 During the holidays and summer, the monastery has had to work hard to provide adequate accommodation and practice space.
 Everyone who comes is aware of a certain lack of comforts.
 While this is not an obstacle to touch the source of peace and happiness during practice, the nuns and monks were, at times, obligated to ask some practitioners attending retreats to rent hotel rooms.
 This is not only expensive; it is not ideal for practicing together as a community.